rhyslwells/Data-Archive/content/categories/industry/Demand Response Forecasting.md

 tags:
 - energy
 ---
-- **Overview**: Demand response programs encourage consumers to adjust their energy usage during peak periods in response to time-based rates or other incentives.
+- **Overview**: [[Demand Response]] programs encourage consumers to adjust their energy usage during peak periods in response to time-based rates or other incentives.
 RL can optimize how these programs are implemented.

 - **Applications**:
     - **Incentive Management**: [[Reinforcement learning|RL]] models can dynamically adjust incentives for consumers to reduce usage during peak times based on real-time grid conditions and consumer behavior.